 Pikes Peak Community College’s AAS in Paralegal Studies prepares students for the legal field.
 Courses in the program include family and criminal law, Introduction to ethics, and Legal ethics.
 The student will learn to draft documents, conduct legal searches, and prepare for court trials.
-The Paralegal program will also provide the student in knowledge of all the aspect of what the legal profession has to offer.
+The Paralegal program will also provide the student in knowledge of all the aspects of what the legal profession has to offer.
 The AAS in Paralegal Studies is a sixty-credit program and an affordable choice for most students entering the legal community.
 The degree is among one of the best paralegal programs in Colorado.

 Pikes Peak Community College provides a great opportunity for students taking the AAS in Paralegal Studies to join their Paralegal Leadership Club.
-The club is designed to provide support to all who participate, establishes a strong community voice, and offers opportunities for volunteering within the paralegal community.
+The club is designed to provide support to all who participate, establish a strong community voice, and offer opportunities for volunteering within the paralegal community.
 The College offers close to 200 degrees and certifications and makes the transition to a four-year University easy and stress-free.

 Program: AAS in Paralegal

 The AAS in Paralegal Studies at the Community College of Denver provides the student with the knowledge and skills needed in the American legal system.
 The degree is about fifty-five percent online.
 Paralegals work under the supervision of licensed lawyers and attorneys.
 Paralegals do not have the power to stand in trial on their own as Lawyers do.
 However, many daily tasks, such as trial preparation, investigating and researching facts of cases, and legal writing are done by legal assistants.
 Paralegals also work on identifying laws and regulations, drafting contracts, and preparing clients for court procedures.